valdecircarvalho/awesome-vsan/README.md

 ---
 ### vSAN Hands-ON Labs (HOL)

+Use right click to open links in new tab/window

 - **HOL-1908-01-HCI - vSAN v6.7 - Getting Started**
 vSAN delivers flash-optimized, secure shared storage with the simplicity of a VMware vSphere-native experience for all of your critical virtualized workloads.